 Teaching and Service aside, it only left Scholarship (all professors are evaluated on a balance of their Teaching, Service and Scholarship).
 I was prepared to address my Scholarship at the full Faculty level, during my job talk.
 I was told to program build and not publish for the first three years of my professorship at Albany Law School.
 I asked about the direction of my year-to-year academic IP professorship, as a successful full Faculty member entering my fourth year.
-As a result of that conversation in Spring of 2019, opening of a junior IP prof. position on tenure track was being considered for Fall of 2019.
+As a result of that conversation in Spring of 2019, a position for junior IP prof. position on tenure track was opened in late Summer of 2019.
 Thus, I pivoted to Scholarship, since I knew my record was very strong indeed on Teaching and Service.

 A second full patent law piece received a publication offer in Fall of 2019 and published in 2020 in the 3rd nationally ranked IP and Technology Law journal (there are 76 IP & Technology Law journals).
-This second full IP piece in the 3rd nationally ranked IP & Technology Law journal concerns medical diagnostic technologies (such as the ones used to detect Coronavirus) and the flaws in our current patent laws that discourage the commercialization of some very promising new medical technologies by the pharmaceutical and biotechnology industries in the U.S. The paper sits on the intersection of medicine and patent law and takes a hard line against current Supreme Court jurisprudence on this issue, and was undergoing final editing by the publishers about a month before the 2020 pandemic began - unusual timing!
+This second full IP (patent law) piece comprising some 70 pages and 350 footnotes published in the 3rd nationally ranked IP & Technology Law journal.
+It concerns medical diagnostic technologies (such as the ones used to detect Coronavirus) and the flaws in our current patent laws that discourage the commercialization of some very promising new medical technologies by the pharmaceutical and biotechnology industries in the U.S. The paper sits on the intersection of medicine and patent law and takes a hard line against current Supreme Court jurisprudence on this issue, and published in the same month the global pandemic began - unusual timing!
+See published paper, here.

-My third publication, in a top ranking multi law school professor-edited publication, concerns how law professors can improve upon and then teach and assess law students on their cultural competency in both doctrinal and law school clinic settings.
-This latter topic, focusing on culture, is a topic I studied at depth during my time at Albany Law.
-I also felt I had personal experiences to draw on, given my background as a very culturally-diverse full-time Faculty member.
-I felt welcomed by my colleagues on the Faculty, yet I recognized that during my four years as a professor that I was the only member of the full-time Albany Law School Faculty who: 1) had English as a second language (English being my tertiary language); 2) was a first generation immigrant to the U.S. (thus I feel, follow and am very sensitive to issues affecting minorities); 3) had my ethnicity (Middle Eastern); and 4) had my religious faith (Muslim).
+I felt welcomed by my colleagues on the Faculty, yet I recognized that during my four years as a law professor that I was the only member of the full-time Albany Law School Faculty who: 1) had English as a second language (English being my tertiary language because my parents themselves were minorities living abroad); 2) was a first generation immigrant to the U.S. (thus I feel, follow and am very sensitive to issues affecting minorities); 3) had my ethnicity (reflected by millions in American society); and 4) had my religious faith (Muslim).
 Moreover, before successfully applying in 2015 for my current full-time Faculty IP Prof. position at Albany Law School, I had 10+ years of private IP law practice experience at two top tier law firms (Jones Day's NYC office and a very large IP boutique law firm), which also opened my eyes to issues related to cultural and diplomatic awareness in the practice of law.

-Moreover, in both an effort to expose my law students to more substantive IP law-focused learning outside of the law school environment and concurrently to also expose them to cultural issues (both squarely within my personal style of teaching law), I created and led an international work / study program for students in my IP and Technology-focused doctrinal and clinic classes.
+Moreover, in both an effort to expose my law students to more substantive IP law-focused learning outside of the law school environment and concurrently to also expose them to such cultural issues of interest to me (both squarely within my personal style of teaching law), I created and led an international work / study program for students in my IP and Technology-focused doctrinal and clinic classes.
 This took great effort to setup and organize with a counterpart law professor colleague at Padova Law School in Italy (a 798 year old University).
-Supported entirely by a European grant each year and with no Albany Law School resources spent except my time, we held highly successful events in Italy in Summer of 2018 and 2019, with me taking Albany Law students with me each year and also setting up Summer IP law Internships in Italy for my IP & Tech.
+Supported entirely by a European grant each year for two years back-to-back and with no Albany Law School resources spent except my time, we held highly successful events in Italy in Summer of 2018 and 2019.
+Using this international work / study program we set up, I took Albany Law students with me each year and also set up Summer IP law Internships in Italy for my IP & Tech.
 Law-focused law students.
 For info. on what we did in Italy in past Summers, see here.
 We were preparing to offer the same international IP & Technology law focused experience again in Summer of 2020 and I had seven Albany Law students interested to attend with me, but in close consultation with my Italian counterpart, we canceled the program early on during the 2020 pandemic.

-Stemming out of all my work with my IP & Tech.-focused law students in the past two Summers in Italy at the Innovation and Technology Law Summer Academy, separately in summer of 2019, I was also invited by the organizers of a large international IP conference in Brazil (13th International Congress on Intellectual Property) to be one of the key featured speakers and appear on an international panel to discuss emerging new technologies and IP (similar to talks I had given at Padova Law School in Italy).
-This formal invitation to Brazil by the Congress organizers generously included an offer to pay all of my expenses (flight, accommodation and meals) from Albany, NY to and from Brazil to attend the 13th International Congress on IP.
+Stemming out of all my work with my IP & Tech.-focused law students in the past two Summers in Italy at the Innovation and Technology Law Summer Academy, separately in summer of 2019, I was also invited by the organizers of a large international IP conference in Brazil (13th International Congress on Intellectual Property) to be one of the key featured speakers (a keynote speaker) and appear on an international panel to discuss emerging new technologies and IP law (similar to talks I had given at Padova Law School in Italy).
+This formal invitation to Brazil by the Congress organizers generously included an offer to pay all of my expenses (flight, accommodation and meals) from Albany, NY to and from Brazil to attend the 13th International Congress on Intellectual Property law.

 Thus, based on all the balanced combination of my notable four years of Teaching, Service and Scholarship as a full-time Assistant IP law professor at Albany Law School (all professors are evaluated on a balance of Teaching, Service and Scholarship) as touched on above, as well as my very significant popularity among the Faculty, Students, Staff and the wider Albany Law School community, I was somewhat taken aback and very disappointed when the recruitment committee comprising my three erstwhile colleagues on the Faculty chose in early Fall of 2019 to eliminate me at the first round and not even include me as one of the six or seven final candidates for consideration by the full 34 members of the Faculty for this junior, Assistant IP law Faculty position on tenure track.

 I wish you all, my current and former students at Albany Law School, the very best.
-Unfortunately, my four year professorship at Albany Law School ends end of June, 2020.
+Unfortunately, my four year professorship at Albany Law School ends June 30, 2020.
 However, I'd like you to stay in touch with me - life is a long journey.

 PROF. FALATI'S GRADUATION MESSAGE &